You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 This small museum’s Yeats Room is full of manuscripts, photographs, letters and newspaper cuttings associated with Yeats, including a copy of his 1923 Nobel Prize-winning medal and a complete collection of his poems from 1889 to 1936.

 Paintings by Irish artists George Russell, Sean Keating and Jack.
-B. Yeats, brother of Yeats, are also part of the museum’s collection, in addition to a display of artifacts and memorabilia associated with Countess Constance Markievicz, who had an active role in the Easter Rising of 1916, and her sister Eva Gore-Booth.
+B. Yeats, brother of Yeats, are also part of the museum’s collection, in addition to a display of artifacts and memorabilia associated with Countess Constance Markievicz, who had an active role in the Easter Rising of 1916, along with information on her sister Eva Gore-Booth.

 The exterior of The Model building in Sligo.
 Photo: Courtesy Eddie Lee/Ed Lee Photography for Failte Ireland.